sbweaver/100-days-of-code/log.md

 **Thoughts**: Missed yesterday - Just couldn't fit it in... gave someone a marimba lesson, though :) Who doesn't love a marimba?
 Today was fun - I still don't get viewBox, though...

 **Link(s) to work**:

+### Day 50: March 5, 2018

+**Today's Progress**: Worked on FreeCodeCamp mini portfolio so that I can pass it and get on to their Javascript lessons

+**Thoughts**: Missed a few days for the PWA Retreat - taught a bunch of newbies how to make a free WordPress.com portfolio site - did some linocut pelicans too - - liking playing with CSS grid on CodePen.
+I need to do more playing with it to get more fluent.

+**Link(s) to work**: getting close to posting